 I close my eyes and see my daughter.
 She is smiling and laughing and we are singing together.
 It’s a memory of my favorite past time with her, but I am seeing it in a new light, a vision of the future we will have together.
 I chant a tune inside of my head, “All for her, Natalia, all for her, always” and wander off into my final heroin nod.
 I’m done with this chapter of my life and I am eager to write new ones.
 This is it.
 I am on my way to rehab in California.
 Narconon Sunshine Summit Lodge, here I come.
 Are you ready for me?

-**Note: For those of you who have been following this series, I am happy to report that I am drug free and have been since September 27, 2013.
-Thank you for following and I hope you will continue to read through my Rehab Series, immediately following Epidemic.**
+**Note: For those of you who have been following this series, I am happy to report that I am drug-free and have been since September 27, 2013.
+Stay tuned for my Narconon story.
+Turns out that rehab is really a front for a Scientology Cult.**

 A very sincere thank you to all my readers.
 You have inspired me to keep pushing through the series and I have continued to grow and become stronger in writing it, so thank you all so much for the encouragement and dedication.